Photo by J.J. McQueen for the Mayor of Baltimore City

 The Buy Back the Block program provides grants to Baltimore City residents who live and purchase within the grant-eligible Baltimore City area.

 The $15,000 home purchase grant reduces the amount of money you will need up front to buy a home.
 The $20,000 home purchase & renovation grant reduces the amount of money you will need up front to buy and renovate a home.
-These grants do not have to be repaid!
+These grants do not need to be repaid.

-• You currently live in the grant-eligible area and have lived there for at least one year.
+• You must currently live in the grant-eligible area and have lived there for at least 12 months before entering into a purchase agreement.

-• You are interested in purchasing and living in a home in the grant-eligible area.
+• You must purchase a home in the grant-eligible area.

-• You are willing to complete homeownership counseling before making an offer on a home.
+• You must earn a homeownership counseling certificate from a City-approved counseling agency before making an offer on your home.

-• You are willing to work with a program-approved mortgage lender to obtain a fixed-rate mortgage.
+• You must work with a program-approved mortgage lender to obtain a fixed-rate mortgage.

-• You will be able to contribute at least $1,000 of your own funds to a home purchase.
+• You must be able to contribute at least $1,000 of your own funds to a home purchase.

 Have more questions about Buy Back the Block?